bottlerocket-os/bottlerocket/README.md

 This allows bootstrap containers to create files, directories, and mounts that are visible to the host.

 Bootstrap containers are set up to run after the systemd `configured.target` unit is active.
-The containers' systemd unit depends on this target (and not on any of the bootstrap containers' peers) which means that bootstrap containers will not execute in a deterministic order
+The containers' systemd unit depends on this target (and not on any of the bootstrap containers' peers) which means that bootstrap containers will not execute in a deterministic order.
 The boot process will "wait" for as long as the bootstrap containers run.
 Bootstrap containers configured with `essential=true` will stop the boot process if they exit code is a non-zero value.